 You can manage your Citrix Virtual Apps and Desktops deployment using two management consoles: Web Studio (web-based) and Citrix Studio (Windows-based).
 This article covers only Web Studio.
 For information about Citrix Studio, see the equivalent article in Citrix Virtual Apps and Desktops 7 2212 or earlier.

 The Delivery Controller is the server-side component that is responsible for managing user access, plus brokering and optimizing connections.
 Controllers also provide the Machine Creation Services that create desktop and server images.

-- Redundancy: As best practice, a production Site should always have at least two Controllers on different physical servers.
-If one Controller fails, the others can manage connections and administer the Site.
+- Redundancy: As best practice, in a production site, always have at least two Controllers on different physical servers.
+If one Controller fails, the others can manage connections and administer the site.

-- Scalability: As Site activity grows, so does CPU utilization on the Controller and database activity.
-Additional Controllers provide the ability to handle more users and more applications and desktop requests, and can improve overall responsiveness.
+- Scalability: As site activity grows, so does CPU utilization on the Controller and database activity.
+Additional Controllers enable you to handle more users and more applications and desktop requests, and can improve overall responsiveness.

 How VDAs register with Controllers

 Before a VDA can be used, it must register (establish communication) with a Delivery Controller in the site.
 For information about VDA registration, see VDA registration with Controllers.